Pinedale, California

-Pinedale is a previously unincorporated community in Fresno County, California.
+Pinedale is a community within the city of Fresno, California.
+Once a rural unincorporated community located on the Southern Pacific Railroad 3.5 mi north-northwest of Clovis, Pinedale has since become surrounded and annexed by the city of Fresno.
 It lies at an elevation of 348 feet (106 m).
-It was once a rural community located on the Southern Pacific Railroad 3.5 mi north-northwest of Clovis but has since become surrounded and annexed by the city of Fresno.
-Millerton Lake State Recreational Area is to its NE.
-The ZIP Code is 93650, and the community is inside area code 559.
+Millerton Lake State Recreational Area is to its Northeast.
+Pinedale's ZIP Code is 93650, and the community is inside area code 559.

 The first post office in Pinedale opened in 1923.

 Pinedale Assembly Center

 The community was the site of one of several temporary detention camps (also known as 'assembly centers') located throughout the West that represented the first phase of the mass incarceration of 97,785 Californians of Japanese ancestry during World War II.
 Pursuant to Executive Order 9066 signed by President Franklin D. Roosevelt on February 19, 1942, thirteen makeshift detention facilities were constructed at various California racetracks, fairgrounds, and labor camps.
 These facilities were intended to confine Japanese Americans until more permanent internment camps, such as those at Manzanar and Tule Lake in California, could be built in isolated areas of the country.
 Beginning on March 30, 1942, all native-born Americans and long-time legal residents of Japanese ancestry living in California were ordered to surrender themselves for detention.

 Known as "Camp Pinedale" the assembly center was located six miles (10 km) north of downtown Fresno on vacant land near an existing mill-workers housing area.
 The area is now within the Fresno city limits, north of Herndon Avenue and one mile (1.6 km) west of Blackstone Avenue.